 Anyone permanently leaving Germany is required to de-register with the registration office responsible for their place of residence.

-De-registration can take place one week before leaving the country and two weeks after having left your place of residence (section 17, paragraph 2 Bundesmeldegesetz (Federal Residence Act)).
+De-registration can take place one week before leaving the country and up to two weeks after having left your place of residence (section 17, paragraph 2 Bundesmeldegesetz (Federal Residence Act)).

 In order to be able to de-register, you need to provide identification to the registration office at a de-registration appointment.